The Last of Us - Review

 Image: Sony / Naughty Dog

 Now, does that sound like much fun?
 It can be, as Dark Souls is the epitome of that metaphor, and I love that game.
-In this case, the problem is: once you're in that death trap, you don't quite have to the tools to get out of it.
+In this case, the problem is: once you're in that death trap, you don't quite have the tools to get out of it.
 This is further exacerbated by the fact that The Last of Us is largely a stealth game.

 Stealth is one of the most difficult genres of video games to pull off well.
 In order for a stealth game to be fun, a few factors can be implemented.
 One method is to make the world a little less believable and to provide the player with certain tools to navigate it.
-Similar to other stealth games, like the Arkham Batman games for example, The Last of Us has a "sense" mechanic that allows you to see enemies through walls, while slowing down the action.
+Similar to other stealth games, like the Arkham Batman games for example, The Last of Us has a "sense" mechanic that allows you to see enemies through walls while slowing down the action.
 Unrealistic, sure, but in order for stealth to work in a game like this, the character needs some superhuman senses to make up for the fact that the player is not physically there to listen closely or use their peripheral vision to see around corners.
 If you don't have any sort of radar like this, stealth can become incredibly difficult and way less fun.

 Most of the time in The Last of Us, it is in your best interest to stay undetected.
 Thus, a ton of time in the game is spent sitting next to a wall and listening in to locate the enemies and figure out their patrol paths.
 If you're able to pick one out that is far enough away from his friends, you can sneak up and choke him out.
 However, this can take a while, in comparison to other stealth games, like Hitman, where you can eliminate them in less than 2 seconds.
 Again, this seems like an intentional choice by the developers to make you nervously look around for any other enemies that might see you while you are strangling someone to death.
 You can't move the body, either.
 But, like lemmings unaware of their impending death, other hostiles that see a body will slowly walk over to it, allowing you to choke each one out in a murder conga line.